Jimmy Garoppolo Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 - Garoppolo did not record a pass attempt in last week's game versus the Texans.

-- Garoppolo has put up 557 passing yards (185.7 ypg) on 44-of-58 with two touchdowns against two interceptions over his last three games.
+- Over his last three games, Garoppolo has collected 557 passing yards (185.7 per game) while connecting on 44 of 58 passes (75.9% completion percentage), with two touchdowns and two interceptions.

 Garoppolo's San Francisco Teammates